CDCgov/NEDSS-Modernization/apps/report-execution/notes.md

   - Insufficient Info, Int With %
   - Unable To Locate, Int With %
   - Refused Exam, Int With %
-  - Ooj, Int With %
+  - OOJ, Int With %
   - Other, Int With %
   - Domestic Violence Risk, Int With %
   - Patient Deceased, Int With %